And some thoughts for Eucharistic Revival

-Among Bible scholars one easily finds corroboration of Herzog’s first lament.
+Among Bible scholars one easily finds agreement with Herzog’s first lament.
 There is a turn in New Testament writings from material to spiritual concerns, e.g., from debt to sins.
 But I question the second.
 Perhaps this developing Church theology isn’t so far from the mind of Jesus.
 Why wouldn’t an early Christian interpretation of Jesus’ work be something like Jesus’ own?

-Church interpretation leaned on Jesus’ “work” on Good Friday more than on Jesus’ work on behalf of the oppressed poor.
-Jesus also may have learned gradually to put his increasingly likely fate at the center of his thoughts.
+Church interpretation leaned on Jesus’ “work” on Good Friday more than on his advocacy for the oppressed poor.
+But Jesus also may have learned gradually to put his increasingly likely fate at the center of his thoughts.
 That would be, however, without forgetting the lot of the poor.

 I’ll be looking for that thought of the poor as Jesus, on Holy Thursday, interprets his anticipated death.
 His “Last Supper” with his disciples, that Paschal, or Paschal-like, meal is strangely missing in both books of Herzog’s I’ve been studying.

 With a great deal of skill, Jesus avoided the grasp of his opponents for most of the week that we call “Holy Week.”
 At the same time he was secretly getting things ready for his final meal.
 It must have been very important to him.
-Holy Thursday certainly was important – perhaps too important – to the Church’s theology of Eucharistic real presence.
+Jesus’ words on Holy Thursday certainly were important – perhaps too important – to the Church’s theology of Eucharistic real presence.